pedalv/JavaApp/Kotlin/Section_5.md

 }
 ```

-- if a class A is private and has a property B declared intern => it mean the property B is visible in the same file
+- if a class A is private and has a field b declared intern => it mean the field B is visible in the same file

 ```
 private class A {